EdgeFirstAI/documentation/docs/models/validation/vision/managed.md

 # Managed Validation

-This tutorial will describe the steps to validate the performance of **ModelPack Vision** models as managed sessions in EdgeFirst Studio that have been trained through the [end-to-end workflows](../../../getting_started/workflows/index.md) or [Training ModelPack](../training.md).
-For a tutorial to validate Fusion models, see [Validating Fusion Models](../../fusion/validation.md).
+This tutorial will describe the steps to validate the performance of **Vision** models as managed sessions in EdgeFirst Studio that have been trained through the [end-to-end workflows](../../../getting_started/workflows/index.md) or [Training Vision](../../training/vision.md).
+For a tutorial to validate Fusion models, see [Validating Fusion Models](../fusion/managed.md).
 A managed validation session is self hosted in an EC2 instance which is suited for users that do not have an embedded platform available to host the validation process.
 A [user-managed validation](user_managed.md) session deploys the model in an embedded platform for validation.

 {% include-markdown "discrete/studio/create_mpk_validation_session.md" %}